katydecorah/katydecorah.github.io/code/_posts/2018-11-04-flickr-to-jekyll.md

 You can find the [code on GitHub](https://github.com/katydecorah/flickr-to-jekyll/) with instructions on how to use the module on your own site.

-🔮 Curious as to how I'm hosting my photos now?
+🔮 Curious about how I'm hosting my photos now?
 Continue on to [Storing assets in an AWS bucket](/code/photos-in-a-bucket/).